rsmp-nordic/rsmp_core/source/definitions.rst

    Site id
        Site identity.
        Used in order to refer to a “logical” identity of a site.

-       At the STA, the following formats can be used:

-       - The site id from the STAs component id standard TDOK 2012:1171 e.g. ”40100”

-       - It is also possible to use the full component id (TDOK 2012:1171) of the grouped object in the site in case the site id part of the component id is insufficient in order to uniquely identify a site.

-   STA
-       Swedish Transport Administration

    Supervision system
        Control and supervision system for regional and/or national